View Details Explore Now →

 Types of BHRT

-The coverage of BHRT by health insurance plans varies significantly.
-Several factors influence whether a plan will cover BHRT, including the type of BHRT, the medical necessity of the treatment, and the specific terms of the insurance policy.
+The coverage of BHRT by Krankenversicherung Plans varies significantly.
+Several factors influence whether a plan will cover BHRT, including the type of BHRT, the medical necessity of the treatment, and the specific terms of the Insurance Policy.

 Factors Influencing Coverage